 From 1848 until 1852 Arsene Garnier operated from 18 Berthelot Street in St Peter Port, he then moved to an area even nearer to his clientele, namely, 3 St James Street St Peter Port where he remained to at least 1879.

 At what date Arsene Garnier switched to collodion (wet plate process) and produced cartes de visite (cdv) is not known, but at a guess, it could have been in the early 1850's.
 In 1855 he took out his patents for his 'Garniers System of Coloured Photokerography', which proves he must have been using collodion (wet plate process) well before that.
-What is interesting is that Arsene's 'Provisional Specification' for his patent lists 'SYSTEME GARNIER DE PHOTOCHERGRAPHIE COLORIEE', either the 'ch' instead of a 'k' in 'Photokerographie' or 'Photokerography' is a mistake or Arsene Garnier changed his mind when he came to print his cartes de visite.
+What is interesting is that Arsene's 'Provisional Specification' for his patent lists 'SYSTEME GARNIER DE PHOTOCHERGRAPHIE COLORIEE', either the 'ch' instead of a 'k' in 'Photokerographie' is a mistake or Arsene Garnier changed his mind when he came to print his cartes de visites and place adverts in the papers.

 Mike Deane has ascertained that there are at least 12 logo design back variations and there possibly may be more – all known are shown here.
 They are depicted in suspected date order, but guesswork is the only criteria with this - any further help would be appreciated.